17pearlj/Fetch/README.md

 # Fetch

-Receipt processor problem.
+Receipt processor challenge.

-Express application backend with Jade frontend.
+This is an express application with a front end in Jade.

 To run: